andrewdwallo/filament-companies/README.md

 ```

 The Socialite package is extensively "borrowed" from the work of Joel Butcher, his contributors and the Socialstream package.
 You can get a full understanding of the capabilities by reviewing the Socialstream [Documentation](https://docs.socialstream.dev/).

+This package is extensively "borrowed" from the work of Taylor Otwell, his contributors and the Laravel Jetstream package.
+You can get a full understanding of the capabilities by reviewing the Jetstream [Documentation](https://jetstream.laravel.com/2.x/introduction.html/).

 The following examples are a visual representation of the features this package supports that were provided by the methods implemented in Laravel Jetstream.
 You may find all of the features as provided by the Laravel Jetstream package [here](https://jetstream.laravel.com/3.x/features/teams.html) in their documentation.